nirx/fOLD-public/README.md

 ![fOLD](/Icon.png?raw=true)

-Please also read and cite the publications related to the atlases, from which the results are derived:
+Please make sure to read and cite the publications related to the parcellation atlases, from which the results are derived:

 AAL2: http://dx.doi.org/10.1016/j.neuroimage.2015.07.075
       http://dx.doi.org/10.1006/nimg.2001.0978